instructure/instructure-ui-prototypes/examples/themeable-starter/README.md

 We can use the import from `styles.css` to apply the classes we defined there.
 Observe how we added `className={styles.root}` to the containing div.

 As a last step, we now wrap our component with the `themeable` HOC and pass it the theme and styles.

+### Some Notes
+* You can call your variables defined in `theme.js` anything you want and you don't have to worry about collisions.
+When the `themeable` loader builds your component, it will automatically add a unique identifier to the variable names.
+This unique identifier is created by generating a hash of the CSS source.
+* You can call your css classes defined in `styles.css` anything you want for the same reason as above.
+Each class is processed and given a unique identifier.
+* Themeable currently is only compatible with class components.
+It needs a ref to your component, and prior to React 16, we couldn't get refs to functional components.
+We'll look to support this soon as we are dropping support for React 15 in version 7.0.